This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 •Assess the role of social media as a silent partner….all the while asking, a silent partner of what???

 •View mainstream media to determine whether it has a future

 •Independently assess the viability of a story to command attention from the general public, not just people hyper-focused on news

 We will read recent works like NBC correspondent Katy Tur’s Unbelievable which documents the 500 days she spent covering Donald Trump’s Presidential campaign.

 We will see how purveyors of fake news have been successful injecting their bias into the mainstream media, and into your best friend’s mother’s Facebook page.

 And we will examine essays on media, cultural trends, and forecasts for the media future.

-Students planning for this class should bring an interest in current events, great curiosity about the role of media in society, a willingness to challenge existing assumptions, and a very healthy skepticism.
+Prerequisites: Students planning for this class should bring an interest in current events, great curiosity about the role of media in society, a willingness to challenge existing assumptions, and a very healthy skepticism.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
-For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply
+For students completing grades 9-12 by June 2021.Visit Program Page Information Sessions Learn How to Apply